Use Cases of Voice Analytics in a Contact Center

 This would ensure that your call center is compliant with regulations and helps you understand grey areas to improve your call center function’s overall productivity and happiness.

 Well..this sounds interesting.
-Can we talk about some use cases for this?
+Can we talk about some use cases of voice analytics?

 That would be a good starting point to appreciate the value that voice analytics can bring to your function.